SrisittikumChanintorn/ChatGPT_with_RAG_JSON/README.md

 4. **Vectorization**: Text chunks are converted to vector embeddings
 5. **Vector Storage**: Embeddings are stored in a vector database for efficient retrieval
 6. **Query Processing**: When a user asks a question, relevant information is retrieved from the vector database
-7. **Augmented Response**: The LLM (Claude) generates responses using both its base knowledge and the retrieved information
+7. **Augmented Response**: The LLM (ChatGPT) generates responses using both its base knowledge and the retrieved information

 ## Setup 🛠️